 AS is the most common condition belonging to a family of related arthritic conditions known as spondyloarthritis.
 Other less common names for ankylosing spondylitis are Marie Strumpell disease and Bechterew disease.

 Most people first develop AS in their teens or as young adults.
 Most people with the condition develop it before age 30.
 About two times more men develop AS than women.
 Most people who have AS have a gene called HLA-B27.
 On the other hand, people with the gene do not always get AS.
 Other genes, including ERAP1 and IL23R, also confer a genetic risk for AS.

 What Are Early Symptoms of AS?

-Low back pain and stiffness are some of the most common early symptoms of AS.
+Low back pain and stiffness are two of the most common early symptoms of AS.
 They often develop gradually over weeks or months.
 Most people with AS describe the pain as diffuse and dull.
 Pain and stiffness tend to be worse at night, after being sedentary, and in the mornings.
 Early symptoms include loss of appetite, fever, and discomfort.
 Light exercise tends to make pain feel better.
 Rest makes pain feel worse.
 Eventually the pain may spread up the length of the spine and into the neck.
 Shoulder blades, ribs, thighs, hips, and heels may eventually be affected.

 What Is Enthesitis?